Tuiaa/unity-coding-conventions/README.md

 #### Fields

 #### Enums
 Enums should be written in PascalCase.
+The name should be singular.
 For example public enum Status { Idle, NotSet }